Post

 Tips for increasing the antioxidants in your diet:

-• Add broccoli, spinach, Brussels sprouts, potatoes, and red, yellow, or green peppers to stir fry dishes or serve them with low fat dip
+• Add broccoli, spinach, Brussels sprouts, potatoes, and red, yellow, or green peppers to stir-fry dishes or serve them with a low-fat dip

 • Add strawberries and raspberries to yogurt or a smoothie, or mix them into a fruit salad